HTML to Slim Converter

 head

-title Slim Examples
+title Slim Example

 meta name="keywords" content="template language"